Jared-Glenn/Camelot_The_Resistance/README.md

 You appear like Merlin to Sir Percival.

-You may play Reversal cards while Excaliber is in the Stone (unless the Holy Grail is played on you).
+You may play Reversal cards while the Excalibur Search is in the Stone (unless the Holy Grail is played on you).

 ### King Oberon of the Fairy Court
 **Cards:** Rot, Regrowth, *Any Card*